-eax holds the current memory segment being examined, and ebx holds the location past the current break.
-Therefore, if this condition occurs, we need more memory to allocate this space.
-Notice, too, that this is the case for the first call after allocate_init.
-So, let's skip down to move_break and see what happens there.
+eax holds the current memory region being examined and ebx holds the location past the end of the heap.
+Therefore if the next region to be examined is past the end of the heap, it means we need more memory to allocate a region of this size.
+Let's skip down to move_break and see what happens there:

 '''

 move_break:

 addl $HEADER_SIZE, %ebx

 addl %ecx, %ebx

+'''

+'''

 pushl %eax

 pushl %ecx

 pushl %ebx

+movl $SYS_BRK, %eax

+int $LINUX_SYSCALL

 '''

-'''

-movl $BRK, %eax

-int $LINUX SYSCALL

-'''

-So, when we reach this point in the code, %ebx holds where we want the next segment of memory to be.
-The size should be the size requested plus the size of our headers.
-So, we add those numbers to %ebx, and that's where we want the program break to be.
-We then push all the registers we want to save on the stack, and call the break system call.
-After that we check for errors
+When we reach this point in the code, %ebx holds where we want the next region of memory to be.
+So, we add our header size and region size to %ebx, and that's where we want the system break to be.
+We then push all the registers we want to save on the stack, and call the brk system call.
+After that we check for errors: